 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); chest pain; confusion; fainting; fever with aching and sore throat; hallucinations; irregular heartbeat; memory loss; mental or mood changes (eg, depression); numbness or tingling of the hands; red, swollen, blistered, or peeling skin; severe or persistent dizziness or light-headedness; shortness of breath or wheezing; sudden, unusual weight gain; swelling of the hands, ankles, or feet; unusual bruising or bleeding; unusually slow heartbeat; very cold or blue fingers or toes; vision changes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); agitation; arms or legs feel cold; blue or purple skin color; fainting; fever, chills, or persistent cough; irritability; pale skin color; severe or persistent dizziness or light-headedness; shortness of breath or wheezing; slow or irregular heartbeat; sudden, unusual weight gain; swelling of the hands, ankles, or feet; unusual tiredness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of propranolol solution:

 Store propranolol solution at room temperature, between 68 and 77 degrees F (20 and 25 degrees C).
 Do not freeze.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 After opening, throw away any unused medicine after 2 months.
 Keep propranolol solution out of the reach of children and away from pets.